Intermittent percolation and the scale-free distribution of vegetation clusters: The (isotropic) percolation transition in the standard contact process

-where $\Delta=|p^{occ}-p^{occ}_c|$ is the distance to the critical occupation probability $p^{occ}_c$, $L$ the system linear size, and $\nu=4/3$ and $\gamma=43/18$ are exactly-known critical exponents \cite{Stauffer-Aharony,Christensen-book}.
-This implies that there exists a master curve $\tilde{\cal{F}}(\Delta L^{1/\nu})$ in which data should collapse for different system sizes $L$ and $\Delta$ values (if the right exponent values are used for $\nu$ and $\gamma$).
-Figure \ref{CP_collapse-Ps}C shows such a curve collapse for the contact process at fixed density values --at the critical point $\rho_c \approx 0.56$-- providing us with strong evidence that it exhibits the same universal scaling behavior as standard/isotropic percolation.
+where $\Delta=|p^{occ}-p^{occ}_c|$ is the distance to the critical occupation probability $p^{occ}_c$, $L$ the system linear size, and $\nu=4/3$ and $\gamma=43/18$ are exactly-known critical exponents for the two-dimensional isotropic percolation class \cite{Stauffer-Aharony,Christensen-book}.
+This implies that there exists a \neww{scaling function}, o master curve, $\tilde{\cal{F}}(\Delta L^{1/\nu})$ to which the data should collapse for different system sizes $L$ and $\Delta$ values (if the right values are used for the exponents $\nu$ and $\gamma$).
+Figure \ref{CP_collapse-Ps}C shows such a curve collapse for the pure contact process at different values of $p$ --around the critical percolation point $p \approx 0.725$ (corresponding to $\rho_c \approx 0.56$).
+Together, the three panels of Figure \ref{CP_collapse-Ps} show that the pure/standard contact process (i.e. with $\sigma=0$) displays a scaling behavior for a critical density $\rho_c \approx 0.56$ that is fully compatible with that of the standard/isotropic percolation class.

-In order to rationalize this conclusion from a theoretical viewpoint one can argue as follows.
-At the percolation critical point of the contact process --which lies well inside the active phase-- occupied sites are not randomly placed, as dynamically-generated spatial correlations exist.
-However, as the dynamics at such a density is far away from the absorbing-active phase transition (where long-range correlations emerge), correlations are only short-ranged.
-As a consequence and from a renormalization-group perspective, at a sufficiently ``coarse-grained'' scale, the effective density becomes uncorrelated.
-Thus, standard/isotropic percolation scaling emerges at sufficiently large scales.
-In other words, the presence of weak short-range correlations changes the location of the critical density but does not affect the large-scale behavior of percolation, in perfect agreement with what computationally observed.
+In order to rationalize this conclusion from a theoretical viewpoint, one can argue as follows.
+At the percolation critical point --which lies well inside the active of the pure contact process-- occupied sites are not randomly placed as they are generated by a dynamical process that generates spatial correlations \cite{Henkel-book}.
+However, as the dynamics at such a density is far away from the absorbing-active phase transition (where long-range correlations are well-known to emerge), spatial correlations are only short-ranged.
+As a consequence --employing a renormalization-group perspective-- at sufficiently ``coarse-grained'' scales, the effective density becomes uncorrelated from one region to another.
+Thus, standard/isotropic percolation scaling needs to emerge at sufficiently large scales.
+In other words, the presence of weak short-range correlations is expected to affect non-universal features such as the location of the critical occupation density, but does not affect the large-scale universal behavior of percolation, in perfect agreement with our computational observations.